apprunjs/apprun-docs/docs/apprun-site-static.md

 With all the HTML pages created, you can deploy the static website.

-In the next section, you will learn a few ways to [customize AppRun-Site commands and dev server](apprun-site-config.md).
+In the next section, you will learn the [AppRun-Site command line](apprun-site-cli.md).